 FOREWORD

-This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Diamond Core and Waterwell Drilling Sectional Committee had been approved by the Mechanical Engineering Division Council.
+This Indian Standard (Part 1) (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Diamond Core and Waterwell Drilling Sectional Committee had been approved by the Mechanical Engineering Division Council.

 This standard was first published in 2004.
 This standard is being revised again to keep pace with the latest technological developments and international practices.
 Also, in this revision, the standard has been brought into the latest style and format of Indian Standards, and references of Indian Standards, wherever applicable have been updated.
 The following major modifications have been incorporated in this revision of the standard: